gravitational/teleport/rfd/00XX-agent-census.md

 - Should we consider [Teleport AMIs](https://github.com/gravitational/teleport/tree/6f9ad9553a5b5946f57cb35411c598754d3f926b/examples/aws/terraform/AMIS.md) an installation method?
 - Is the [`install`](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/build.assets/install) script used for anything else?
 - Which container runtimes are we interested in tracking?
+- What happens if the agent is upgraded before the auth server, and the auth server does not know about `UpstreamInventoryAgentMetadata`?